Nickie Sigurdsson

 THIS POTENT SMELL THIS STRANGE TASTE document an attempt to locate sites where the collective memory of Stödvarfjordur’s fishing culture has embedded itself, slipped away, become warped, preserved, re-imagined, and slowly fermented.
 Even evisceration leaves a trace: the strange somatic slime, the excretions of site-specific history, necessary residues of ephemerality.
 And how can ritual and corporeal gestures, acts which are ephemeral in nature, facilitate such remembering?
 To begin understanding these inquiries, Nickie worked with a traditional fermentation process to create a sauce from fish guts – known as garum – and involved local school children in the methodology of ritual.
 Text adapted from exhibition text written by Kristina Stallvik and Nickie Sigurdsson, 2022.
 35 mm stills of the performance inside an abandoned fish farm structure in Stödvarfjordur, presented as a video work for the group show ‘A thing shared’ at Automat Gallery, Philadelphia, US, 2022.

 ACT 1: THE WHEELHOUSE Interested in the activation of collective memory, the exhibition investigates the capacity of subjective, sensorial ‘data’ to trace the relationships between icelandic fishing communities, non-human agents, and the conditions of our contemporary extractivist paradigm.
 In correlation with the museums location - the Marshall House at Reykjavik’s Old Harbor - ACT 1 is composed of publicly accessible live footage captured by the Faxaflóahafnir Associated Icelandic Ports’ webcams.
 Reflecting on these histories and the cyborg ‘memory’ produced by harbour webcams, the exhibition also encouraged a collective writing practice inviting visitors to participate in a retelling of the events engendered by a fundamental change in fishing legislation due to the Fisheries Management Act in 1990, which legalized privatization of the commons.
 Text adapted from exhibition text written by Kristina Stallvik and Nickie Sigurdsson, 2022.
-Video still and installation detail at Limbo, The Living Art Museum, Reykjavik. w.
+Video still from the installation at Limbo, The Living Art Museum, Reykjavik. w.
 Kristina Stallvik, 2023.

 ACT 1: FORECASTING The publication is an auto fictional text produced for the exhibition: The Wheelhouse at Limbo (The Living Art Museum) Reykjavik, 2023.
 The text takes the form of field notes written by an imagined collective narrator – participants of a small artist residency established inside of a defunct fish gutting factory – over the course of one week.
 Text, editing and design w.
 Kristina Stallvik.
 Printed by Colorama, Berlin, 2023, self published 1st edition of 40, typeface by Paul Bernhard.